fwallen/quarx-docs/docs/index.md

 php artisan vendor:publish --provider="Yab\Quarx\QuarxProvider"
 ```

+!!!
+Tip "If you wish to use the publish datetime picker - set your app's timezone config to correspond with your location"

 ## Simple Setup

 If you're looking to do a simple website with a powerful CMS, and the only people logging on to the app are the CMS managers.
 Then you can run the setup command.